 If you have a disability which will require special accommodation, please meet with me as soon as possible to discuss your needs.
-Also, contact the Office of Students with Disabilities at (610) 436-2564.
+Also, contact the Office of Services for Students with Disabilities (OSSD)

+at (610) 436-3217.
+Sufficient notice is needed in order to make the accommodations possible.
 Both the WCU and I desire to comply with the ADA of 1990.